damonlynch/showinfilemanager/doc/showinfilemanager.1.md

 # EXAMPLES
 **showinfilemanager ~/myfile.txt**
 : Open the system file manager and select *~/myfile.txt* in the user's home directory.

+**showinfilemanager -f dolphin \*.txt**
+: Open the dolphin file manager and select all the files with extension *txt* in the current directory.

 **showinfilemanager D:\\Documents\\\*.docx**
 : Open the system file manager and select all the Word documents in the Documents directory on the D: drive.